mobizt/Firebase-ESP32/src/README.md

-#### Determine the availability of stream event-data payload returned from the server
+#### Get the availability of stream event-data payload returned from the server

 return **`Boolean`** type status indicates whether the server returns the stream event-data payload or not.